 Malcolm Gladwell on the Chinese Number System

 The way Chinese numbers are pronounced is much more logical than the English way (e.g. ten-one vs. eleven, five-ten-two vs. fifty-two).
 Because of this, Chinese children can learn to count and calculate much earlier.
 According to Gladwell “On average, Chinese 4-year-olds can count up to forty.
 Americans of the same age can only count to fifteen, and don’t reach forty until they’re five.”

 Ask an English seven-year-old to add thirty-seven plus twenty-two, in her head, and she has to convert the words to numbers (37 + 22).
 Only then can she do the math: 2 plus 7 is nine and 30 and 20 is 50, which makes 59.

 Ask an Asian child to add three-tens-seven and two-tens-two, and then the necessary equation is right there, embedded in the sentence.
 No number translation is necessary: it’s five-tens-nine.
 Malcolm Gladwell in Outliers

-What’s interesting to me about this is that the difference is not in the symbols (11 and 52 are perfectly logical) but how they are pronounced.
+What’s interesting to me about this is that the difference is not in the symbols (11 and 52 are perfectly logical) but in how they are pronounced.
 Building on top of Bret Victor’s thought on Roman numerals it turns out there are two ways to optimize notation: Its graphical properties as well as its verbal properties.

 Jerome S. Bruner on Modes of Representation